fathertime100/apollo-coin/README.md

 ## 3. Wallet Installation

-After the masternode is up and running, you need to configure a windows desktop wallet accordingly.
+After the masternode is up and running, you need to configure a desktop wallet to hold your masternode stake and to recieve your payouts.

 **WINDOWS USERS** (Mac users see below)

 a.
 Download the wallet from here: [Apollon Windows Wallet](https://github.com/apollondeveloper/ApollonCoin/releases/download/1.0.3/Apollon-qt.exe)

 b.
 Open the Apollon Desktop Wallet.